Wellbeing influencers are now turning their backs on the plant-based and free from world that...

 Quick Read

-Plant-based alternatives, once celebrated, are now under scrutiny for misleading marketing and hidden ingredients.
+Plant-based alternatives, once hailed as superior, are now under scrutiny for misleading marketing and hidden ingredients.

-The rise of veganism was fueled by corporate interests, influencers, and health/sustainability concerns, but the nutritional and environmental benefits are debated.
+The rise of veganism was fueled by corporate interests, influencers, and health/sustainability concerns, but the movement faces questions regarding its nutritional and environmental impacts.

-Big Food's involvement has led to reworked recipes with sugars, emulsifiers, and preservatives, deceiving consumers.
+Big Food's involvement in plant-based products has led to the inclusion of sugars, emulsifiers, and preservatives, deceiving consumers.

-While 'free-from' aisles serve allergy sufferers, the marketing of highly processed alternatives to the general public is problematic.
+While 'free-from' aisles serve a purpose for those with allergies, the marketing of highly processed alternatives to the general public is problematic.

 Contents